UncleJunVIP/Mortar/README.md

 A customizable download client for your TrimUI Brick running NextUI.

-## What does Mortar do?
+## What does Mortar support?

-Mortar parses autoindex HTML and JSON of commonly used webservers (Apache, nginx) and presents the table's as a list of options of things to download.
+Mortar supports RomM, SMB, Apache / nginx mod_autoindex and arbitrary HTML tables.

+It loads the content from these sources and presents a list of items you can download.

 ## How do I setup Mortar?